- Folder Organization

 The best way to learn may be to examine the engine source code.

-Apple API Extensions: Adds engine-specific functionality and general convenience features to the classes provided by Apple.
+Apple API Extensions: Adds engine-specific functionality and general conveniences to the types provided by Apple frameworks.

 finalby default (to improve performance by reducing dynamic dispatch), you may remove that keyword to extend them as needed.